amendlik/salt-gen-resource/README.md

 ```

 ### Node Attributes
 Node attributes can be added by including the `--attributes` argument.
 This can be used to add any grain value as a node attribute in Rundeck.
 Note that the value of the grain must be a single value (not a list or dictionary).
 Nested grains can be specified using `:` as a delimiter, such as `--attributes locale_info:defaultlanguage`.
+The delimiter can be changed using the `--delimiter` command-line argument.
+Requesting an attribute for a grain that does not exist will emit a warning and continue without adding the attribute.

 ### Node Tags
 Node tags can be added by including the `--tags` argument.
 This is particularly useful when the value of a grain is a list, because a tag will be created for each item in the list.
 A common example of this is a `roles` grain.
 Tags will also be created for single value grains.
 For example, `--tags=init` will tag every Linux system with `systemd`, `upstart`, etc.
+Requesting a tag for a grain that does not exist will emit a warning and continue without adding the tag.

 ### Mine Function
 By default, this script depends on Salt Mine having access to `grains.items` on every minion.
 If you have an alias in place for that function, specify it using the `--mine-function` option.